hathibelagal-dev/instantpolyglot/docs/eng/Tagalog.md

 ## Colloquial Tagalog

-Colloquial Tagalog, especially as spoken in Metro Manila (often called "Manila Tagalog"), has some distinct features compared to formal or written Tagalog:
+Colloquial Tagalog, especially as spoken in Metro Manila (often called “Manila Tagalog”), has some distinct features compared to formal or written Tagalog:

 ### Contractions